+RESTRICTIONS ON THE PRINCIPAL INVESTIGATOR (PI)

-- c.
-Restrictions on the Principal Investigator (PI) - 1) General PI Requirements and Restrictions
+General PI Requirements and Restrictions

-The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
+The PI is the individual designated by the applicant to direct the project.
 The PI must be knowledgeable in all technical aspects of the grant application and be capable of leading the research effort.
 Because DOE's evaluation of the grant application is critically dependent on the qualifications of the PI, changes in the PI that are made after award selection are strongly discouraged.
 Requests for PI changes will be closely scrutinized and may cause delays in grant execution.

-In addition, the PI must devote a minimum of 520 hours to the project or at least 5 hours per week if the project is less than 24 months in duration.
+In addition, the PI must devote a minimum of 520 hours to the project or at least five hours per week if the project is less than 24 months in duration.
 If the project is less than 24 months in duration, applicants must state in the Performance Schedule of the Project Narrative the duration of the project in weeks, in order to make clear that this requirement is fully met.
 If the application is selected for funding, the PI may be required to sign a statement certifying adherence to all PI requirements.